Subrogation: Medical Insurance and PA Car Accident Claims

 Discuss your insurance and the possibility of liens with your Pennsylvania car crash attorney.
 Subrogation law is very complex.
 The laws affecting Medicare, Medicaid and Tricare are different than those for private insurance.
 It is important that your attorney understands your health insurance and subrogation law to adequately protect your rights.

-Ostroff Injury Law helps clients get the full, fair settlement they deserve.
-If you have questions about the value of your case, and insurance company offer, or a health insurance lien, give us a call at 800-818-8148.
+Ostroff Injury Law helps clients get the full and fair settlement they deserve.
+If you have questions about the value of your case, and insurance company offer, or a health insurance lien, give us a call.
 We’ll be happy to schedule a free consultation.
 There’s no obligation and no risk.
 You don’t pay a penny until we win your case.